 If you’re not as diverse as you want to be yet, form an internal DEI panel to help you craft new protocols around who must be involved in the interview process in terms of background.

-If you don’t have the resources to form such a panel, consult with an external, diversity-focused organization.
-There are numerous such groups from which you can get interviewing advice.
+If you don’t have the resources to form such a panel, consult with an external, diversity-focused org.
+There are many such groups from which you can get interviewing advice.

 Build a consistent structure around the interview process.

-To ensure you provide an equitable interview experience, create interview rubrics, Pin-ya suggested.
+To ensure you provide an equitable interview experience, create interview rubrics.

-The answers provided to these questions can provide a baseline, of sorts, that can then help the interview panel and hiring manager make better decisions regarding candidates (e.g., who to advance in the recruiting process, who to decline for roles, and to whom to extend a job offer).
+The answers provided can provide a baseline, of sorts, that can then help the interview panel and hiring manager make better decisions regarding candidates (e.g., who to advance in the recruiting process, who to decline for roles, and to whom to extend a job offer).

-What’s more, TA professionals should create interview prep materials (i.e., a brief but explanatory guide) to set the stage for the entire interview process and tell candidates what to expect from start to finish.
+What’s more, talent acquisition professionals should create interview prep materials (i.e., a brief but explanatory guide) to set the stage for the entire interview process and tell candidates what to expect from start to finish.

-Implementing a more inclusive recruitment process: A companywide initiative
+Implementing a more equitable and inclusive recruitment process: A company-wide initiative

-There are certainly other inclusive hiring practices to consider, Pin-ya stated in her Ascend talk:
+There are certainly other inclusive hiring practices to consider, Pin-ya stated at Ascend: